 Under the guidance of an Externship supervisor, students complete the second of two Externships in a community setting.
 Throughout this semester Students are required to complete a minimum of 320 hours in the placement.
-These hours comprise a minimum of 140 client contact hours (face to face only), 24 supervision hours, client related activities.
+These hours comprise 140 client contact hours (face to face only), 40 supervision hours, and 140 hours of client related activities.
 Students on Externship also complete a comprehensive Clinical Folio and competency assessments.

 |Academic unit:||Faculty of Society & Design|

 Delivery & attendance

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au

 |Restrictions: ?|| This subject is not available to|